 The Department has several San Diego region satellites: Encinitas and 4S Ranch, both in North County and the South Bay in southern San Diego County near the border.
 The Encinitas and 4S Ranch Facilities are each equipped with 1 linac, whereas the South Bay Facility has 2 linacs.
 All satellites offer state-of-the-art treatments including IMRT, IGRT, Stereotactic Radiosurgery and Stereotactic Body Radiotherapy.
 In addition, the South Bay Center has a dedicated Electronic Brachytherapy Room used for the treatment of superficial skin cancers.
 Radiation Oncologists at the Encinitas Center routinely perform intraoperative electronic brachytherapy in early stage breast cancer at Tri-City Medical Center.

 Department affiliates also include the California Proton Center and Regional Centers in El Centro California and Rancho Mirage California.
-The El Centro Center is a Joint Venture with Vantage Oncology and the Rancho Mirage Center is a partnership with Eisenhower Medical Center.
+The Imperial Valley Radiation Oncology Center is a Joint Venture with Integrated Oncology Network (ION) and the Rancho Mirage Center is a partnership with Eisenhower Medical Center.
 The Proton Center is located 15 minutes away from the La Jolla Facility and consists of 5 Treatment Rooms (3 gantry and 2 fixed beams) offering our adult and pediatric patients state-of-the-art intensity-modulated proton therapy.